The Lost World: Jurassic Park

 The Lost World: Jurassic Park is a 1997 American science fiction action film directed by Steven Spielberg from a screenplay by David Koepp.
-It is the second installment in the Jurassic Park franchise and the original Jurassic Park trilogy.
-A sequel to 1993's Jurassic Park, it is loosely based on Michael Crichton's 1995 novel The Lost World.
-Jeff Goldblum, Richard Attenborough, Joseph Mazzello, and Ariana Richards reprise their roles from the original film with Julianne Moore, Pete Postlethwaite, and Arliss Howard joining the cast.
+It is the second film in the Jurassic Park franchise and the original Jurassic Park trilogy, and is loosely based on Michael Crichton's 1995 novel The Lost World.
+Jeff Goldblum, Richard Attenborough, Joseph Mazzello and Ariana Richards reprise their roles from the original film with Julianne Moore, Pete Postlethwaite and Arliss Howard joining the cast.

 Four years after the original film, John Hammond (Attenborough) loses control of his company InGen to his nephew, Peter Ludlow (Howard).
-On the verge of bankruptcy, Ludlow intends to exploit dinosaurs from InGen's second island, Isla Sorna, with plans for a new dinosaur theme park in San Diego.
+On the verge of bankruptcy, Ludlow intends to exploit dinosaurs from InGen's second island, Isla Sorna with plans for a new dinosaur theme park in San Diego.
 Hammond sends a team, led by the eccentric chaos theorist and mathematician Ian Malcolm (Goldblum), to the island to document the dinosaurs and encourage non-interference, although the two groups eventually come into conflict.

 After the original novel's release and the first film's success, fans pressured Crichton for a sequel.
 Following the book's publication in 1995, production began on a film sequel.
-Filming took place from September to December 1996, primarily in California, with a shoot in Kauai, Hawaii, where the first film was shot.
+Filming took place from September to December 1996, primarily in California with a shoot in Kauai, Hawaii, where the first film was shot.
 The Lost Worlds plot and imagery is substantially darker than Jurassic Park.
 It makes more extensive use of CGI to depict the dinosaurs, along with life-sized animatronics.

 Among the most anticipated films of the year, The Lost World was accompanied by a $250 million marketing campaign, which included video games, comic books, and toys.
-Released on May 23, 1997, the film received mixed reviews from critics, who praised the visual effects but criticized the character development.
+Released on May 23, 1997 by Universal Pictures, the film received mixed reviews from critics, who praised the action set pieces and visual effects but criticized the character development and the film, ever since its original 1997 release, has been compared unfavorably with many other Spielberg-directed films (including the 1993 original film) with a small number of critics even believing it to be Spielberg's worst film effort as a director.
 Spielberg also expressed disappointment with the film, stating he had become increasingly disenchanted with it during production.
-It grossed $618.6 million worldwide, becoming the second-highest-grossing film of 1997.
-It was nominated for numerous awards, including an Academy Award nomination for Best Visual Effects.
+It grossed $618.6 million worldwide, becoming the second-highest-grossing film of 1997 (behind Titanic) and was nominated for numerous awards, including an Academy Award nomination for Best Visual Effects but lost the award to Titanic.
 A sequel, Jurassic Park III, was released in 2001.
 Goldblum later reprised his role as Malcolm in Jurassic World: Fallen Kingdom (2018) and Jurassic World Dominion (2022).